vinfreecs/genga/docs/Yarkovsky.rst

 Yarkovsky effect
 ================

-The Yarkovky effect is implemented according to :cite:p:`Vokrouhlicky1999` and :cite:p:`Vokrouhlicky2000` and is available in the schemes (we recommend scheme 1):
+The Yarkovsky effect is implemented according to :cite:p:`Vokrouhlicky1999` and :cite:p:`Vokrouhlicky2000` and is available in the schemes (we recommend scheme 1):

 - | Velocity kick :math:`\mathbf{a_Y}`